instant CE certificate!

 Section 14

-On the last track we discussed talking to clients if the illness is not progressing as planned.
+In the last section, we discussed talking to clients if the illness is not progressing as planned.
 This included a description of the take the opposite track technique.

-On this track we will discuss rebounding and rebuilding.
+In this section, we will discuss rebounding and rebuilding.
 The first step to recovery after remission is to reconcile with the idea of being healthy again.

 Cancer and the fight for recovery never really ends.
 Along with the battle scars, clients generally gain a new perspective on life.
 Tabitha, age 48, had gone into remission from her cancer.
 Tabitha asked, “What does that mean?”
 I stated, “It means that you will carry your new perspective along with a few fears into the future.
 It means you will have some additional considerations and challenges, as well as the joys of overcoming them.”